aduca98/xby-takehome/Readme.MD

 I'd rather use a tried and tested 3rd party, like Firebase (or auth0 but I don't have experience with it), than try to roll it myself.

-I also tailwindcss to get styles on the frontend with minimal work.

-Files and profile pictures are stored in a google storage bucket that is fully accessible by the public (this bucket is NOT for storing secure information).
+Profile pictures are stored in firebase storage because it is easiest and I could do it clientside.
+I might be included to just use google storage on the backend if I had more time but this was easiest.

+### Tailwindcss

+Free styles that look pretty good.
+Muddies the react a bit (bc it is css class based), but worth the tradeoff IMO given the speed at which can make UI.

 ### Deployment

 The frontend is deployed on Netlify (netlify.com), and the backend on Render (render.com).
-This way no devops work for me.
+This way no devops work for me (yay).

 ---

 ## Dependency Graph

 ```
 Data   <->  Domain  <->  Surface
 (repos)   (services)    (graphql)
 ```